 The damage phase begins when players chain both sides from the beginning to the end.
 Many players complete this and enter the DPS phase quickly enough to completely ignore the following mechanic.
 However, if they cannot do this quickly enough, they must engage the next mechanic.

-Team members who are not chaining the buffs should be DPSing Nezarec in his critical hit spots, which will ultimately extend the timer.
+Team members who are not chaining the buffs should be damaging Nezarec in his critical hit spots on his shoulders and chest, which will ultimately extend the timer.
 After completing his chest and shoulders, he releases a dark or light aura.
 You must then quickly seek the buff matching his energy type.
 If he’s dark, you must grab a Field of Light buff and then shoot an inactive dark node, and if he’s light, then you must grab a Flux of Darkness buff and bring it to an inactive light one.
 Shooting the node will grant immunity from Nezarec’s wipe mechanic to players within the aura.